 - Dispute errors.
 Pull your free reports at AnnualCreditReport.com and correct mistakes — a single reporting error can cost you a tier.

 Checking your own score is a soft inquiry and never hurts it, so monitor freely.
-When you're close, a local mortgage company can pull your file and tell you which specific move earns the biggest jump before you lock anything in.
+When you're close, a local mortgage lender can pull your file and tell you which specific move earns the biggest jump before you lock anything in.

 What if your credit score is below 620?